gestoos/gestoos-cinder-samples/README.md

 Make sure you cloned this repository in the root folder of your Gestoos SDK copy.

-For MacOS, open the XCode project included in the sample, then just clicl play.
+For MacOS, open the XCode project included in the sample, then just click and play.
 For Windows, open the Visual Studio 2013 project included in the sample, then just run.

 ## Creating your project